 Our complaints procedure will be followed where a pupil or parent raises a concern about poor practice towards a pupil that initially does not reach the threshold for child protection action.
-Complaints are managed by senior staff, the headteacher and governors.
-An explanation of the complaints procedure is available in the policies folder.
+Complaints are managed by senior staff, the head teacher and governors.
+An explanation of the complaints procedure is in the policy folder and on the school website

 Complaints from staff are dealt with under the school's complaints and disciplinary and grievance procedures.

 Complaints which escalate into a child protection concern will automatically be managed under the school's child protection procedures.